sethpkendall/pizza-portal/README.md

   * Example Input: "1 Large pizza with: Cheese, Pepperoni, Mushrooms, 1 Medium pizza with: Cheese"
   * Example Output: "Total Cost: $23.00"

+* It can update the final total with added sales tax as well as additional charges for extra services.
+  * Example Input: "1 Large pizza with: Cheese, Pepperoni, Mushrooms, 1 Medium pizza with: Cheese.
+Rush order."
+  * Example Output: "Total Cost + tax: $26.75"

 ## Setup Instructions

 * _Clone the program from its github repository_